By Kaylyn S. Jones

 Dressing stylishly doesn’t have to be expensive.

-Bargain and online shopping can save money as well as help you build a creative wardrobe.
-Everyone wants to wear the latest brands without putting a hole in their pockets.
+Bargain and online shopping can save you money as well as help you build a creative wardrobe.
+Everyone wants to wear the latest brands without putting a hole in their pocket.
 Shopping off season is also helpful with accomplishing this mission of saving money.

 Check out places where prices are lower, such as flea markets and yard sales where sellers are more willing to negotiate.
 Thrift stores and consignment shops are also great places to find fashionable clothing and accessories.
 Another place you can try are outlet stores, they sell designer brands at a lower price.

 Almost every time I go to thrifting I find great deals.
 Plato’s Closet is one of my favorite consignment shops because it sells only popular brands and items that you’d see in a mall, such as Charlotte Russe, Forever 21, and American Apparel.
 You can also sell your old clothes to them, so whenever I get tired of looking at what’s in my closet I take them to Plato’s and buy new clothes.

 That’s a win-win situation: You get paid for clothes you were going to throw out anyway in exchange for modern clothing and accessories at discount prices.

 Shopping online is another great alternative, it not only saves you money but time as well.
 Instead of hopping from store to store, you get the convenience of finding fashionable clothes from the comfort of your home.
 You can use tablets, smartphones, or computers and laptops to place orders and it will be shipped to you.
 Some people may prefer the in-store experience to online shopping, but if your schedule is tight, you’ll appreciate the convenience.